NCBI-Codeathons/bioed-2024-team-franklin/README.md

 ## Course Materials
 Specify the resources developed, including lesson plans, activities, worksheets, presentations, etc. List file names, including file formats (e.g., .docx, .pdf).
-The case study is currently being developed most likely as a PDF file.
+The case study is currently being developed most likely as a PDF file with a module format.
+The modules acan be utilized in sequence or several modules may be selected as needed create an appropriately level project for various levels of student with varying levels of depth.

 ## Assessments
 Explain how student learning will be evaluated (e.g., quizzes, assignments, projects).
-Within the case study format student will be expected to generate graph and recognize the clinical significance of the data.
+Within the case study format student will be expected
-Understanding the signifance of the data, will require the students to analyze, how typical treatment protocol may effect outcome

 ## Future Work
 Optional section.
 Briefly mention any potential future development plans for the curriculum package.